dijasila/GPAW/doc/documentation/directmin/directmin.rst

 Performance
 ~~~~~~~~~~~~~
-All calculations were carried out with GPAW version 1.5.2.
-In the newer versions
+All calculations were carried out with GPAW version 21.6.1.
-of GPAW (>20.10.0) the default density mixing is different for spin-polarized systems
-and therefore, the performance results of these calculations can be different as well.

 G2 molecular set
 `````````````````